On sequences of sectorial forms converging `from above': Proof of Theorem

-Then the conclusion of strong resolvent convergence of the linear relations $A_n$ to $A$ can be strengthened to norm resolvent convergence, i.e., $(\la+A_n)\tmo\to(\la+A)\tmo$ ($n\to\infty$) in $\cL(H)$ for all $\la>-\gamma$. \end{theorem}
+Then the conclusion of strong resolvent convergence of the linear relations $A_n$ to $A$ can be strengthened to norm resolvent convergence, i.e.~$(\la+A_n)\tmo\to(\la+A)\tmo$ ($n\to\infty$) in $\cL(H)$ for all $\la>-\gamma$. \end{theorem}

-\begin{proof} As in the proof of Theorem~\ref{thm-form-conv-fa} we only consider the case when $\gamma=1$ is a vertex of $a$, and we adopt the notation used in that proof.
+\begin{proof} As in the proof of Theorem~\ref{thm-form-conv-fa} it is sufficient to consider the case when $\gamma>0$ is a vertex of $a$ and $\lambda=0$, and we adopt the notation used in that proof.

 The properties of the completion of $\dom(a)$ imply that the image under~$q$ of the open unit ball of $\dom(a)$ is dense in the open unit ball of~$V$.
 Therefore the compactness of~$j$ implies that~$\tj$ is a compact operator as well.
-Now we go to the last two paragraphs of the proof of Theorem~\ref{thm-form-conv-fa} and conclude that, by Schauder's theorem on the adjoint of compact operators, the operator~$\tk$ is compact.
+Now we go to the last two paragraphs of step (i) in the proof of Theorem~\ref{thm-form-conv-fa} and observe that, by Schauder's theorem on the adjoint of compact operators, the operator~$\tk$ is compact.
 Therefore the strong convergence $J_n\cA_n\tmo J'_n\to\cA\tmo$ together with \eqref{eq-sr-conv} implies that $A_n\tmo\to A\tmo$ in~$\cL(H)$. \end{proof}